isomerpages/moe-yuhuasec/_our-curriculum/CCE/Sexuality Education.md

 <p>Sexuality Education is delivered in a holistic manner through the school
 curriculum.
 The content for Sexuality Education is grouped into five main
 themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law.
-You may click here for more information on the scope of Sexuality Education in the school curriculum.</p>
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener nofollow" target="_blank">here </a>for more information on the scope of Sexuality Education in the school curriculum.</p>
 </li>
 <li>